emporous/community/contributors/CONTRIBUTING.md

 ### Contributing to Projects

-When contributing to the community project, please first discuss the change you wish to make via GitHub Issues or Discussions as to ensure the change aligns with the project's long-term plans.
+When contributing to the community project, please first discuss the change you want to make through GitHub Issues or Discussions to ensure it aligns with the project's long-term plans.

 ## Opening a Pull Request